lucaskienast/Classification-Models/README.md

 ## Logistic Regression
 Logistic Regression is a classification model that is used when the dependent variable (output) is in the binary format such as 0 (False) or 1 (True).
 Examples include such as predicting if there is a tumor (1) or not (0) and if an email is a spam (1) or not (0).
 The logistic function, also called as sigmoid function was initially used by statisticians to describe properties of population growth in ecology.
 The sigmoid function is a mathematical function used to map the predicted values to probabilities.
 Logistic Regression has an S-shaped curve and can take values between 0 and 1 but never exactly at those limits.
 It has the formula of 1 / (1 + e^-value).
 The Assumptions of the model are the same as linear regression except the assumption of linearity.

+# K-Nearest Neighbors (KNN) Classification
+The KNN algorithm assumes that similar things exist in close proximity.
+In other words, similar things are near to each other.
+K nearest neighbors is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure (e.g., distance functions).
+Suppose P1 is the point, for which a label needs to be predicted.
+First, you find the k closest points to P1 and then classify points by majority vote of its k neighbors.
+Each object votes for their class and the class with the most votes is taken as the prediction.
+For finding closest similar points, you find the distance between points using distance measures such as Euclidean distance, Hamming distance, Manhattan distance and Minkowski distance.

+KNN is a non-parametric and lazy learning algorithm.
+Non-parametric means there is no assumption for underlying data distribution.
+In other words, the model structure determined from the dataset.
+This will be very helpful in practice where most of the real world datasets do not follow mathematical theoretical assumptions.
+Lazy algorithm means it does not need any training data points for model generation.
+All training data used in the testing phase.
+This makes training faster and testing phase slower and costlier.
+Costly testing phase means time and memory.
+In the worst case, KNN needs more time to scan all data points and scanning all data points will require more memory for storing training data.

+## Support Vector Machine (SVM) Classification
+The objective of the support vector machine algorithm is to find a hyperplane in an N-dimensional space(N — the number of features) that distinctly classifies the data points.
+To separate the two classes of data points, there are many possible hyperplanes that could be chosen.
+Our objective is to find a plane that has the maximum margin, i.e the maximum distance between data points of both classes.
+Maximizing the margin distance provides some reinforcement so that future data points can be classified with more confidence.

+Hyperplanes are decision boundaries that help classify the data points.
+Data points falling on either side of the hyperplane can be attributed to different classes.
+Also, the dimension of the hyperplane depends upon the number of features.
+If the number of input features is 2, then the hyperplane is just a line.
+If the number of input features is 3, then the hyperplane becomes a two-dimensional plane.
+Support vectors are data points that are closer to the hyperplane and influence the position and orientation of the hyperplane.
+Using these support vectors, we maximize the margin of the classifier.
+Deleting the support vectors will change the position of the hyperplane.
+These are the points that help us build our SVM.

 ## References

 Brownlee, J. (2020) 4 Types of Classification Tasks in Machine Learning.
 Available at: https://machinelearningmastery.com/types-of-classification-in-machine-learning/ (Accessed: 27 August 2021)

 Chatterjee, D. (2019) All the Annoying Assumptions.
 Available at: https://towardsdatascience.com/all-the-annoying-assumptions-31b55df246c3 (Accessed: 27 August 2021)

+Gandhi, R. (2018) Support Vector Machine - Introduction to Machine Learning Algorithms.
+Available at: https://towardsdatascience.com/support-vector-machine-introduction-to-machine-learning-algorithms-934a444fca47 (Accessed: 27 August 2021)

 Gaurav, H. (2021) 5 Classification Algorithms you should know - introductory guide.
 Available at: https://www.analyticsvidhya.com/blog/2021/05/5-classification-algorithms-you-should-know-introductory-guide/ (Accessed: 27 August 2021)